- Download our Moving to Vienna Guide (PDF)

 Cost of education in Vienna

-Expat residents in Vienna can send their children to Austrian public schools for free.
-That said, the curriculum is taught in German, and if a child isn't already familiar with the language, it can be a difficult adjustment.
+Legal residents in Vienna can send their children to Austrian public schools for free.
+That said, the curriculum is taught in German, which can be a difficult adjustment for a child who isn't familiar with the language.

-On the other hand, Vienna has many international schools that cater for expat children.
-These can be quite steep but typically offer a wider range of extracurricular activities and high teaching standards.
+On the other hand, Vienna has many international schools catering to expat children.
+These can be quite steep, but typically offer a wider range of extracurricular activities and high teaching standards.
 Tuition fees vary depending on the school and generally increase for higher grade levels.

 Cost of living chart for Vienna